 3D printing technology has become such a trend in recent years that everyone wants to have one.
 Just like any piece of electronic equipment that’s in high demand, like speakers or controllers, there are hundreds of companies offering inferior products that can hardly survive shipping, let alone promise any longevity.
 In our 3D printer review, we assess the quality of the printers, how sturdy they are, what materials are used to make them, and whether they’re worth your money.
 Does the printer come assembled or do you have to do it yourself?
 Is it a closed- or open-frame model?
 Can you see the entire process or just the final product?
 If it’s going to take up a central position in your home, even aesthetics come into play.

 Next up, we take a look at the printing methods and materials.
-The majority of commercial 3D printers nowadays use the FFF (fused filament fabrication) printing method, which is also known as FDM (fused deposition modeling).
+Unlike ordinary color laser printers, materials for 3D printers are a tad more expensive. the The majority of commercial 3D printers nowadays use the FFF (fused filament fabrication) printing method, which is also known as FDM (fused deposition modeling).
 It’s the same process, just a different name.
 When it comes to materials, the best home 3D printers can use different options like ABS, PLA, PETT, PCTPE, and PVA.
 All of these differ in terms of quality, price, and melting point.
 Some printers support all of them, while others can only work with one.
 If you want professional quality along with higher prices, you can also try the SLA (stereolithography) method that uses resin and light beams to create detailed, durable objects.
 Naturally, our list features some mind-bogglingly affordable options.

 Another essential factor that determines the quality of your printer is resolution.
 The level of detail your device is capable of making is usually measured in microns (0.001 mm).
 The lower the number, the higher the level of detail.
 The best budget 3D printers can easily create layers under 200 microns.
 Anything above that and you’re looking at a subpar product.
 Good quality FDM machines usually print at around 100 microns, while SLA printers go for 25.
 Note that some FDM printers can also create extra-thin layers at around 10 microns, but this type of technology is not capable of using it.
 These layers can end up looking worse than lower-resolution ones.

 Besides resolution, you should also consider the build area of your printer.
 After all, this determines how big an object it can create.
-The best large 3D printer can be as big as 2 feet in all directions, but make sure you actually need that much space.
+If the size of your newly acquired 3D printer takes up a significant portion of your space, maybe it’s more prudent to choose a 3d pen?
+Anyway, the best large 3D printer can be as big as 2 feet in all directions, but make sure you actually need that much space.
 Printers will usually list out all the dimensions of their build area because of its irregular shape.
 Most home 3D printers, however, can create objects in a space of around 50 square inches.
 Our reviews will tell you exactly what dimensions you have available so that you can do your own calculations.
 The most important thing is that the print size fits your specific needs.

 Top 5 3D Printers